Insights: Article

 Why you need to use a password manager

-A password manager is a tool that generates and securely stores strong, unique passwords or passphrases for each of your accounts, making it exceedingly difficult for hackers to gain access.
-Unlike humans, password managers can create complex combinations of letters, numbers, and special characters, reducing the risk of falling victim to common password attacks, such as brute force or dictionary attacks.
-This means you will only be required to remember one password – the one for your password manager.
+A password manager generates and securely stores complex, unique passwords for your accounts, making it difficult for hackers to break in.
+Unlike humans, password managers create complex combinations, reducing the risk of brute-force or dictionary attacks.
+You only need to remember one master password.

 RELATED CONTENT: Common cyber security mistakes and 3 simple ways to fix them

-My personal preference of password manager is Bitwarden as it’s open source but also offers state of the art end-to-end encryption to protect your data.
-There are many password managers out there to suit your needs and you can check out the ACSC Password Manager information page for more recommendations.
+My personal preference for a password manager is Bitwarden, as it’s open source and offers state-of-the-art end-to-end encryption to protect your data.
+Many password managers are out there to suit your needs, and you can check out the ACSC Password Manager information page for more recommendations.

-In a world where online security threats are on the rise, using passphrases and a password manager is no longer optional but a necessity.
-These invaluable tools offer enhanced security, simplified password management, and a range of features that make protecting your digital identity easier than ever.
-By implementing passphrases and a password manager, you not only increase your online security but also save time and reduce the stress associated with managing numerous passwords.
+In a world where online security threats are rising, using passphrases and a password manager is no longer optional but necessary.
+These invaluable tools offer enhanced security, simplified password management, and a range of features that make protecting your digital identity easier.

 RELATED CONTENT: 4 tips for safe online shopping this holiday season